moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Groups {#model-group}

-A group is a collection of one or more peeps and is a sub-unit of a track ({{model-track}}).
+A group is a collection of objects and is a sub-unit of a track ({{model-track}}).
 Objects within a group SHOULD NOT depend on objects in other groups.
 A group behaves as a join point for subscriptions.
 A new subscriber might not want to receive the entire track, and may